Palais Ferrari & Old Garrison Hospital

 Old Tappeiner just nods and grumbles: "I know it myself and we all know it: becoming a whale would be the worst thing."

-While in the rural districts the Tyrolean People's Party as a merger of Farmers' Union, People's Association und Catholic Labour Despite the strong headwinds in Innsbruck, the Social Democrats under the leadership of Martin Rapoldi were able to win between 30 and 50% of the vote in the first elections in 1919.
-The fact that it did not work out for the comrades with the mayor's seat was due to the majorities in the municipal council through alliances of the other parties.
+With the new municipal council regulations of 1919, which provided for universal suffrage for all adults, the Innsbruck municipal council comprised 40 members.
+Of the 24,644 citizens called to the ballot box, an incredible 24,060 exercised their right to vote.
+Three women were already represented in the first municipal council with free elections.
+While in the rural districts the Tyrolean People's Party as a merger of Farmers' Union, People's Association und Catholic Labour Despite the strong headwinds in Innsbruck, the Social Democrats under the leadership of Martin Rapoldi were always able to win between 30 and 50% of the vote in the first elections in 1919.
+The fact that the Social Democrats did not succeed in winning the mayor's seat was due to the majorities in the municipal council formed by alliances with other parties.
 Liberals and Tyrolean People's Party was at least as hostile to social democracy as he was to the federal capital Vienna and the Italian occupiers.

 But high politics was only the framework of the actual misery.
 The as Spanish flu This epidemic, which has gone down in history, also took its toll in Innsbruck in the years following the war.
 Exact figures were not recorded, but the number of deaths worldwide is estimated at 27 - 50 million.
+In Innsbruck, at the height of the Spanish flu epidemic, it is estimated that around 100 people fell victim to the disease every day.
 Many Innsbruck residents had not returned home from the battlefields and were missing as fathers, husbands and labourers.
 Many of those who had made it back were wounded and scarred by the horrors of war.
-As late as February 1920, the "Tyrolean Committee of the Siberians" at the Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." organised a charity evening.
+As late as February 1920, the „Tyrolean Committee of the Siberians" im Gasthof Breinößl "...in favour of the fund for the repatriation of our prisoners of war..." organised a charity evening.
 Long after the war, the province of Tyrol still needed help from abroad to feed the population.
 Under the heading "Significant expansion of the American children's aid programme in Tyrol" was published on 9 April 1921 in the Innsbrucker Nachrichten to read: "Taking into account the needs of the province of Tyrol, the American representatives for Austria have most generously increased the daily number of meals to 18,000 portions.“

 „The municipal hospital abandoned the epidemic barracks in Pradl and made them available to the municipality for the construction of emergency flats.
 The necessary loan of 295 K (note: crowns) was approved for the construction of 7 emergency flats.“

-Very little happened in the first few years.
-It was only with the currency restructuring and the introduction of the schilling as the new currency in 1925 under Chancellor Ignaz Seipel that Innsbruck began to recover, at least superficially, and was able to initiate the modernisation of the city.
-This led to what economists call a false boom.
-This Bubble brought the city of Innsbruck major projects such as the Tivoli, the municipal indoor swimming pool, the high road to the Hungerburg, the mountain railways to Mount Isel and the Nordkette, new schools and apartment blocks.
+With the currency reorganisation following the League of Nations loan under Chancellor Ignaz Seipel, not only banks and citizens picked themselves up, but public building contracts also increased again.
+Innsbruck modernised itself.
+There was what economists call a false boom.
+This short-lived economic recovery was a Bubble, However, the city of Innsbruck was awarded major projects such as the Tivoli, the municipal indoor swimming pool, the high road to the Hungerburg, the mountain railways to the Isel and the Nordkette, new schools and apartment blocks.
 The town bought Lake Achensee and, as the main shareholder of TIWAG, built the power station in Jenbach.
+The first airport was built in Reichenau in 1925, which also involved Innsbruck in air traffic 65 years after the opening of the railway line.
+In 1930, the university bridge connected the hospital in Wilten and the Höttinger Au.
+The Pembaur Bridge and the Prince Eugene Bridge were built on the River Sill.
 The signature of the new, large mass parties in the design of these projects cannot be overlooked.

 The first republic was a difficult birth from the remnants of the former monarchy and it was not to last long.
 Despite the post-war problems, however, a lot of positive things also happened in the First Republic.
 Subjects became citizens.
 What began in the time of Maria Theresa was now continued under new auspices.
 The change from subject to citizen was characterised not only by a new right to vote, but above all by the increased care of the state.
 State regulations, schools, kindergartens, labour offices, hospitals and municipal housing estates replaced the benevolence of the landlord, sovereigns, wealthy citizens, the monarchy and the church.

 To this day, much of the Austrian state and Innsbruck's cityscape and infrastructure are based on what emerged after the collapse of the monarchy.
 In Innsbruck, there are no conscious memorials to the emergence of the First Republic in Austria.
 The listed residential complexes such as the Slaughterhouse blockthe Pembaurblock or the Mandelsbergerblock oder die Pembaur School are contemporary witnesses turned to stone.
+Every year since 1925, World Savings Day has commemorated the introduction of the schilling.
+Children and adults should be educated to handle money responsibly.

 The Teutonic Order & Maximilian III.

 Maximilian the German master (1558 - 1618) officially took up his post as Gubernator of Tyrol and Vorderösterreich in 1602.
 Unlike his predecessors, he was the administrator of the land and not its owner.
 This was reflected in his demeanour.
 He was a pious and deeply religious man who had to reconcile Christian charity with the political office of regent in a peculiar way.
 He regularly withdrew for long periods into the seclusion of his study in the Capuchin monastery, founded in 1594, in order to live there in the most modest and austere conditions.
 He did not organise any lavish parties.
-Ferdinand's bloated court was reduced by almost half.
-Under him, strict customs were introduced in Innsbruck.
+He cut Ferdinand's bloated court almost in half.
+Under Maximilian, strict customs were introduced in Innsbruck.
 According to legend, children were forbidden to play in the streets.
 As a fervent representative of the Counter-Reformation, the enforcement of the Catholic faith was of particular concern to him.
 Unlike his predecessors, he wanted to achieve this through moral rigour rather than ostentatious building projects.
-He limited himself to completing churches that had already been started, such as the Servite Church or the Jesuit Church.
-The Innsbruck district of St Nicholas was also given its own parish priest, who watched over the salvation of the less well-off subjects.
+He limited himself to completing churches that had already been started, such as the Servite Church or the Jesuit Church, instead of burdening the Tyrolean treasury with new projects.
+The Innsbruck district of St Nicholas was given its own parish priest, who watched over the salvation of the less well-off but all the more hard-working subjects.
 Maximilian did not organise lavish concerts in theatres, but together with the widow of his predecessor, Anna Katharina Gonzaga, promoted church singing.
 Nativity scenes and Easter graves began to establish themselves as an expression of popular faith.
-Whether it was his example as a pious prince, his moderate and prudent religious policy or counter-reformatory suppression, Protestant ideas died a quiet death in the Holy Land of Tyrol under Maximilian's reign, while they continued to simmer in many German principalities.
+Whether it was his example as a pious sovereign, his moderate and prudent religious policy or counter-reformatory suppression, Protestant ideas died a quiet death in the Holy Land of Tyrol under Maximilian's reign, while they continued to simmer in many German principalities.

 However, his piety did not exclude scientific interest and the practical measures derived from it for the good of the city.
 The 17th century was a time when open-minded aristocrats turned to alchemists to replenish the state coffers and had horoscopes cast by scientists such as Johannes Keppler, while they violently campaigned against the "heresy" of the Protestants.
 The Jesuit, physicist and astronomer Christoph Scheiner, one of the discoverers of sunspots alongside Galileo Galilei, spent three years at Maximilian's court in Innsbruck and researched the function of the human eye at the Inn.
 Maximilian had him set up a telescope and carried out astronomical research together with Scheiner.
 Educational institutions also benefited from him.
 During his reign, the Jesuits expanded their educational mission to include the study of theology and dialectics, which was the first step towards a university.